-HIL is applying a novel, patented approach to particle acceleration – based on high-power lasers and nanotech targets.
+HIL is applying a novel approach to particle acceleration – based on Nobel-Prize-winning high-intensity lasers and nanotech targets.
 The technology was conceived and incubated at the high-energy physics lab of the Hebrew university in Jerusalem, and further developed by HIL’s outstanding team of world-renowned scientists.

 Additionally, HIL is developing ultra-compact beam delivery solutions – namely beamlines and rotating gantries – taking advantage of the unique properties of laser-accelerated proton beams.
 Thus we deliver further reductions in size, cost and complexity of a complete system.

 Reduced shielding requirements also contribute to substantial reduction in facility footprint and building costs; this is especially important given that construction and infrastructure today account for over 25% of new facility’s total price tag.

 These technological breakthroughs aim to enable – for the first time – cost-effective, expandable, add-on single-room solutions, while providing state-of-the-art clinical capabilities such as 360-degree rotating gantry, pencil-beam scanning, on-board imaging and more.